hubs-creators/awesome-mozilla-hubs/README.md

 - [Tutorial: Lightmapping Process](https://elevons.design/mozilla-hubs-lightmapping-process/#1640873534985-86dc598a-00fe) - A tutorial on how to create lightmaps in Blender for usage in Mozilla Hubs.

+### Scenes

+- [Express](https://hubs.mozilla.com/ztugSUz/express) by Exo Guid is a scenery, where users are located on a train, which travels through a landscape at night.

 ### Spoke

 - [Introduction to Mirrors and Troika Text](https://www.youtube.com/watch?v=73RV0xbFD-c) - A short video tutorial on how to use Mirror and Troika Text components in Spoke.